 8 ways to save money on software

-In this article we list a collection of eight open source programs which could potentially save you hundreds of pounds.
+In this article we list a collection of eight open source programs which could help you save money on software.
 But what is open source you ask…read on…

 What is open source?

-An open source product (usually a piece of programming) is the result of a project that has been contributed to by a collection of volunteers.
+An open source product (usually a piece of programming) is the result of a project contributed to by a collection of volunteers.
 These volunteers are often spread around the globe and collaborate online.
-Each contributor works on a section of the project, once the product is complete it is available freely for anyone to use and, in most cases, modify.
+Each contributor works on a section of the project.
+Once the product is complete it is available freely for anyone to use and, in most cases, change.

 “The basic idea behind open source is very simple: When programmers can read, redistribute, and modify the source code for a piece of software, the software evolves.
 People improve it, people adapt it, and people fix bugs.
 This can happen at a speed that, if one is used to the slow pace of conventional software development, seems astonishing.”

 You are, right now, and us too!
 The open source web server Apache is the most popular HTTP server on the World Wide Web and as of August 2008 Apache served 49.82% of all websites.
 The Internet Protocol (IP) which carries network data all around the internet is open source, as is Firefox, the record-breaking web browser used by nearly 20% of web users worldwide.
 The BBC, Google and NASA all support open source projects.